cncf/foundation/webinar-guidelines.md

 ## Webinar content guidelines ##

 * The simplest guideline is that webinar topics should be comparable to what would be accepted in a KubeCon + CloudNativeCon talk.
-* No straight product pitches.
-It is okay to do a comparison of part of the landscape (e.g., cloud native storage), but webinars should not be promotional.
 * Any platforms, tools, or technologies you are describing must be open source and work with CNCF projects.
+* No straight product pitches or presenting on closed source technologies.
+* It is okay to do a comparison of part of the landscape (e.g., cloud native storage), but webinars should not be promotional.

 ## Webinar Calendar ##